 The film attempts to develop Riddick more fully as a character this time around, and Twohy uses two approaches to accomplish this feat.
-First, he decides that Riddick, his outer-space version of a capeless Batman should talk more, which is slightly out of character with his man-of-few-words persona.
+First, he decides that Riddick, his outer-space version of a capeless Batman, should talk more, slightly out of character with his man-of-few-words persona.
 Secondly, the script spends a lot of its time reinforcing just how tough Furyans are by putting a series of random, challenging obstacles in Riddick’s path that he cleverly avoids or resolves with ease.

-The Chronicles Of Riddick attempts to both cover new ground while trying to tie this film into Pitch Black (2000), where the character made his first appearance.
-In attempting to accomplish this, Chronicles spends too much of its time on the latter while shortchanging the former.
-This film only briefly offers up part a tragic origin story used only to help explain a plot device involving a prophecy.
+The Chronicles Of Riddick attempts to cover new ground while trying to tie this film into Pitch Black (2000), where the character made his first appearance.
+In attempting to accomplish this, Chronicles spends too much of its time on the latter while shortchanging it.
+This film only briefly offers part of a tragic origin story used to help explain a plot device involving a prophecy.
 If the film had properly addressed this premise with the potential scope and scale of Riddick going to war with a murderous religious cult that is an outer space futuristic version of a Spanish Inquisition, we might have gotten a franchise we could enjoy time and time again.
 C’est la vie, sometimes fate works in our favor, and sometimes it doesn’t.
 Happy viewing.